HTTPArchive/data-pipeline/README.md

 Steps:
 1. Locate the desired build tag (e.g. see `flexTemplateBuildTag` in the [data-pipeline.workflows.yaml](data-pipeline.workflows.yaml))
 2. From the Google Cloud Console, navigate to the Dataflow > Jobs page
-3. Click "CREATE JOB FROM TEMPLATE"
+3. Click "CREATE JOB FROM TEMPLATE" at the top of the page.
 4. Provide a "Job name"
-5. Pick a region with enough Compute quota (e.g. us-west1)
+5. Change region to `us-west1` (as that's where we have most compute capacity)
-6. Choose "Custom Template"
+6. Choose "Custom Template" from the bottom of the "Dataflow template" drop down.
-7. Browse to the template directory (e.g. `gs://httparchive/dataflow/templates`)
+7. Browse to the template directory by pasting `httparchive/dataflow/templates/` into the "Template path", ignoring the error saying this is not a file, and then clicking Browse to choose the actual file from that directory.
-8. Choose the pipeline type (e.g. all or combined) for the chosen build tag (e.g. `data-pipeline-all-2023-01-04_21-51-19.json`)
+8. Choose the pipeline type (e.g. all or combined) for the chosen build tag (e.g. `data-pipeline-combined-2023-02-10_03-55-04.json` - choose the latest one for `all` or `combined`)
-9. Click "SHOW OPTIONAL PARAMETERS" and provide an input for the "GCS input path" (path of HAR files) or "GCS input file" (path of HAR manifest)
+9. Expand "Optional Parameters" and provide an input for the "GCS input file" pointing to the manifests file (e.g. `gs://httparchive/crawls_manifest/chrome-Jul_1_2023.txt` for Desktop Jul 2023 or `gs://httparchive/crawls_manifest/android-Jul_1_2023.txt` for Mobile for July 2023).
 10. (Optional) provide values for any additional parameters
 11. Click "RUN JOB"

+### Rerunning a failed workflow

+This method is useful for running the entire workflow from the web console since it does not require a development environment.
+It is useful when the part of the workflow failed for known reasons that have since been resolved.
+Prevous steps should be skipped as the workflow checks if they have already been run.

+Steps:
+1. From the Google Cloud Console, navigate to the Workflow > Workflows page
+2. Select the `data-pipeline` workflow
+3. In the Actions column click the three dots and select "Execute again"

 ### Publishing a Pub/Sub message